-Demonstrate Functional knowledge and understanding of Christianity in history.
+- Demonstrate Advanced knowledge and understanding of Christianity in history

-1. Explain the major phases and developments in the history of Christianity down to 1550 in their political and social contexts
+- Analyse the major phases and developments in the history of Christianity to 1550 in their political and social contexts

-3. Synhtesise data from selected primary and secondary sources to formulate Critical historical viewpoints on the period down to 1550
+- Critically engage with selected data from primary and secondary sources to formulate Critical historical viewpoints on the period to 1550

-1. Applying perspectives from the ‘Christianity in History to 1550’ to inform ministry practice as a reflective practitioner
+- Apply knowledge, Critical thinking skills and perspectives from ‘Christianity in History to 1550’ to inform ministry practice as a reflective practitioner

 Section A: The Church in Imperial Rome: